BOLL7708/OpenVROverlayPipe/README.md

         "scale": 1, // Scale where 1 = 100%
         "opacity": 0, // Opacity where 1 = 100%
-        "vertical": 0, // Vertical translation in meters "distance": 0, // Distanece from headset in meters "horizontal": 0, // Horizontal translation in meters "spin": 0, // Rotation in degrees
+        "vertical": 0, // Vertical translation in meters "distance": 0, // Distance from headset in meters "horizontal": 0, // Horizontal translation in meters "spin": 0, // Rotation in degrees
         "interpolation": 0, // Interpolation, see below